History of rail transport in Great Britain 1995 to date: COVID-19 pandemic effect on railways in Great Britain

 The COVID-19 pandemic in the United Kingdom occurred in this period and caused a catastrophic fall off in the number of passengers using the rail network although freight held up reasonably well.
 While passenger numbers had recovered to over 80% of their pre-Covid levels by July-September 2022, how this will affect the long-term health of the rail industry remains to be seen.
 Despite the pandemic the Traction Decarbonisation Strategy Interim Business case was published in July 2020.
 In addition, Network Rail also published its Environmental sustainability strategy.

 In direct response to falling passenger numbers and revenues, the Wales & Borders operator Transport for Wales Rail was put into public ownership by the Welsh Government on 7 February 2021.

+The Labour government (2024–present)

+On 25 May 2025, Labour's renationalisation of the UK's railways began as the train operator South Western Railway was taken into public ownership.

+Passenger train operators continue to be renationalised, with services to be managed at some future time by Great British Railways, with c2c having been taken back into public ownership on 20 July 2025. and Greater Anglia being nationalised on 12 October 2025.

 Infrastructure projects

 Completed projects

 The British railway system continues to be developed.
 Contemporary projects include: